 Marble is a common metamorphic rock which is mostly composed of calcite.
 Baikal, Siberia.
 Width of sample 12 cm.

-Many marine organisms secrete calcite to build hard exoskeletons.
+Many marine organisms secrete it to build hard exoskeletons.
 Chalk is a friable rock type that is composed of tiny shells of algae named coccolithophores.
 Width of sample 6 cm.